zetslief/chacra/README.md

 ## Game design

-Restrications:
-* Each gamer have only 1 click to apply an action.
-* Game must be simple enough to be implemented without external dependencies.

-Tower diffence with enemy spawner in the center.
+Tower diffence with enemy spawner in the center:
 * Chakras stays at around the circle arena.
 * Chakras cannot move.
 * Chakras can use their spell on either enemy or chakra.